GalKJ/FAC_Portfolio/learnings/http.md

 - The code on line 84 in the above screenshot is an example of an asynchronous callback `randomPostcodeButton.addEventListener('click', (randomPostcodeGenerator));` since the event listener waits for the `'click'` event before calling the `randomPostcodeGenerator` async function.

+---

+## 3. Use promises to access values that aren’t available synchronously

+- The `async` and `await` keywords used in the above screen shot enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
+By using promises we can wait for the promise to be settled (that is, fulfilled or rejected) while we continue to run our synchronous code.

+---

 ##